ryykdev/advent-of-code/README.md

-# advent-of-code-2025-rust
+# Advent of Code

-Advent of Code Challenge 2025 in Rust
+I try to solve these challenges old school style, using LLMs mainly as a search engine on how to use specific APIs and not to generate solutions to the problems.